Best MCP Servers for Web Developers in 2026: Setup Guide for Claude Code, Cursor and Windsurf

 2. Real productivity gains — Solves actual problems in your workflow, not just novelty features

-3. Easy integration — Works seamlessly with popular AI tools like Claude Desktop, Claude Code, Cursor, and Windsurf
+3. Easy integration — Works seamlessly with Claude Code, Cursor, Windsurf, and Claude Desktop

 4. Clear documentation — You can get up and running quickly without extensive troubleshooting

-With those criteria in mind, here are the six MCP servers every web developer should know about.
+With those criteria in mind, here are the MCP servers every web developer should know about in 2026.

 1. GitHub MCP Server — Repository Management Made Easy